 effective for both the insurer and business being insured.

 Salaries for cyber risk associates in the UK start from around £25,000 per year.

 Ethical hackers make authorised attempts to gain unauthorised access to a computer system, application, or data.
 This practice allows an organisation to identify security vulnerabilities which can then be resolved before a malicious attacker has the opportunity to exploit them.

 Depending on the level of the individual ethical hacker's abilities, the position boasts an impressive salary ranging from £27,000 to £100,000 upwards.

 An iOS developer builds, tests and refines applications for mobile devices that use Apple’s iOS operating systems — from social media platforms to productivity apps.

 Developers are in high demand, with talent shortages resulting in large salaries of up to £70,000 a year.

 Perhaps a less obvious career choice in the cyber industry, a gameplay programmer will work with game designers to write the code that controls the interactions and objects within a game, as well as tuning how the game plays.

 The average game programmer salary in the UK is £50,000 per year, with entry level positions starting at £40,000.

-Although this role is more admin based, it’s still an important position to hold within the cyber industry.
-An office manager in cyber recruitment will be responsible for ensuring the back office is looked after, as well as assisting with setup and preparation of new starters, scheduling meetings, and renewing corporate memberships, subscriptions, and accreditations.
+Although this role is more admin based, it’s still an important position within the cyber industry.
+An office manager in cyber recruitment is responsible for ensuring the back office is looked after, as well as assisting with setup and preparation of new starters, scheduling meetings and renewing corporate memberships, subscriptions, and accreditations.